 We welcome abstract submissions from all delegates, both early career and experienced researchers.
 Abstracts should include a title, list of authors with presenting author in bold, affiliations for authors and the main body of the abstract must be no longer than 250 words.
 Abstracts must be submitted in one of the following file formats: .doc .docx .pdf

-Deadline for abstract submission is: Monday 1st October at 17:00 GMT.
+Deadline for abstract submission is Sunday 7th October

 Abstracts will be reviewed and successful authors will be contacted within 10 days of submission closing.
 Abstracts will be selected based on scientific merit and complementarity to the workshop themes.
 Successful authors will be given a 10 minutes slot comprising 7 minutes presentation and 3 minutes for questions.
 Speakers will be asked to send their presentation in advance and bring a backup copy of the presentation in appropriate format (either USB or accessible from a download site).